 If you want the glories of the Atlantic Coast, consider Bordeaux which has undergone a huge renovation in recent years.
 Or perhaps Nantes to discover the massive mechanical elephant which makes its way slowly around the historic port area, with you perched on top.
-Then there’s the old town of Aix-en-Provence; sophisticated Lille in north France which is great for a short break from Paris or the UK; Lyon in central France, the gastronomic capital with restaurants to suit every taste and pocket (and some pretty good sightseeing as well.)
+Then there’s the old town of Aix-en-Provence; sophisticated Lille in northern France which is great for a short break from Paris or the UK; Lyon in central France, the gastronomic capital with restaurants to suit every taste and pocket (and some pretty good sightseeing as well.)

-Check... out the top French cities for international visitors.
+Check out the top French cities for international visitors.

 Or fancy going a bit off the beaten track?
 Then look at some of the less popular cities, all of them beautiful and less crowded.

 And think about what you like doing and visiting.
 France, the biggest country in Europe, has it all: amazing beaches, spa towns, fortified hilltop villages, vineyard-dotted landscapes, you name it.
-Yes, people should experience the splendour of Paris.
+Yes, people should experience the splendor of Paris.
 But instead of planning your whole trip around it, start and end in Paris (where you're probably flying into and out of anyway).
 Spend the middle of your vacation exploring the wonders of France the country.

-Check out other areas of France
+Check out other areas of France:

 02 of 08